The Magic of Bloom Filters

 The "Hmmm, Probably?"
 Data Structure

-I recently needed a way to check if a key already existed in a dataset for a side project.
+I recently needed a way to check if a key already existed in a dataset for a project.
 My first instinct was the classic move: cache it!
 Throw a Hash Map at it!
 But then I started thinking about scale.
-If you have a billion registered users and you store every single username in a traditional cache, you are going to consume gigabytes of expensive RAM just to hold onto strings you might need to query.
-And what happens when someone queries a username that doesn't exist?
+If you have millions of keys and you store every single one in a traditional cache, you're going to burn gigabytes of expensive RAM just to hold onto strings you might need to query.
+And what happens when someone queries a key that doesn't exist?
 Your cache misses, you hit the database, search the index, and then return a 404.
 Thousands of times a second.
-Your system melts from the I/O overhead of checking things that aren't there.

 Enter the Bloom Filter

-A Bloom filter is a simple, space-efficient probabilistic data structure.
+A Bloom filter is a simple, space-efficient probabilistic data structure, originally described by Burton Howard Bloom in 1970.
 By "probabilistic", I mean it can't tell you exactly what is in a set, but it can answer the question "Is this item in the set?" with a very specific guarantee:

 - "No." (And it is absolutely, 100% right).